 Egypt has been an immense tourist draw for thousands of years.
 It will not lose that lofty status now because of a few despicable cowards, an attention grabbing media and a few panicked individuals.

 What did you think of this article?
-Would you cancel or change plans after a terrorist attack?
 I would love to hear your thoughts in the comments section below or on my Facebook or Twitter pages and please feel free to share it with any or all of the social media buttons.
 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.